corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 }
 ```

-The `IdentifiableContractDeleteCommand` supports deleting existing identifiable states and will verify the contstraint On identifiable state(s) deleting, at least one identifiable state must be consumed.
+The `IdentifiableContractDeleteCommand` deletes existing identifiable states and verifies the identifiable state(s) deletion, at least one identifiable state must be consumed.

 ```kotlin
 public final class Delete extends IdentifiableContractDeleteCommand<ExampleIdentifiableState> {